 • 1 pound flank steak, sliced thinly across the grain (1/8 to 1/4-inch thick) and cut in half crosswise

-• 3 to 4 teaspoons chopped green onion, for garnish
+• 3 to 4 teaspoons chopped green onion(white, light green and some of the dark green portion), for garnish

 • 3 to 4 teaspoons toasted sesame seeds, for garnish